How Do You Get Rid of Digger Wasps? | Control Guide

 Digger wasps are among the insects that could be present in your yard.
 Unlike most wasp species, digger wasps have very interesting behavior, especially when it comes to parenting.

-They also don’t bother humans, but once their population is very huge and becomes annoying, you have to eliminate them.
+They also don’t bother humans, but once their population is huge and becomes annoying, you have to eliminate them.

 How do you get rid of digger wasps?
 To get rid of digger wasps, you should remove the attractants and prevent them from digging underground.
 Adults may be eliminated using a fly swatter.
 Since larvae live under the soil, you can pour boiling water, boric acid, or bleach on the burrows and cover them with mulch.